m-housh/jobcalc/docs/cli_usage.rst

 * -r / --rate
     The hourly rate to be used for the job.
 This is a single value only.

+* -c / --config
+    Path to a yaml file to use as the config for a calculator.

 To avoid having to use the full option name the following options can be set after the sub-command.